BurnOutTrader/ff_rithmic_api/README.md

 The api is currently incomplete but will eventually contain full functionality for rithmic RProtocol api.

 ## Work in Progress
-Messages can be cast to the correct concrete type by using `fn extract_template_id()`, the problem is that to call this fn we need to specify a token concrete type.
+Messages can be cast to the correct concrete type by using `fn extract_template_id()` then disassembled, converted or otherwise handled in your own way.
-It might be easier to build you own custom implementation of RithmicApiClient::fwd_receive_responses() and convert the concrete messages into platform specific messages and fwd to your platform.

 Note: If the Proto version is ever updated we will need to uncomment the build.rs code and rerun the build.
 ## Login and connect